emmahewson/island-bees/README.md

 <details><summary>Manage Email</summary>

 - The manage email page is accessible via the user profile page
+- Only logged in users can access this page & users can only view their own emails
 - Page is in the standard site bespoke styling with a yellow button to add an email address
 - There are 3 additional buttons for managing email actions which are styled using the site colours but are smaller to signify that they are less important actions.
 - From here users can view their associated email addresses, change their primary email, re-send verification for emails and remove email addresses.
 They can also add additional email addresses.